BaeHyungjun/2020-1-MachineLearning/README.md

 repository to submit assignment of machine learning class

-1) Implement of simple linear regression
+1. Implement of simple linear regression

-2) Implement of polynomial regression
+2. Implement of polynomial regression

-3) Implement of multiple regression
+3. Implement of multiple regression

-4) Implement of logistic regression
+4. Implement of logistic regression

+5. Neural network classification model using MNIST data

-5) Implement of neural network
+6. Implement of neural network with simple natural language processing